 How to test for coeliac disease?

-The first step to figuring out if you have coeliac disease is to take a simple blood test to look for specific antibodies that are raised in coeliac disease called anti-tissue transglutaminase IgA antibodies.
+To test for coeliac disease we need to look for some antibodies in your blood called anti-tissue transglutaminase IgA antibodies.
 If this blood test is negative and you’ve had gluten in your diet in the weeks before testing, you can be confident that you don’t have coeliac disease.
 On the other hand, if your antibody level is raised, it’s very likely that you have coeliac disease.
-There are a few nuances to coeliac disease testing and we go into lots of detail in our dedicated article on testing for coeliac disease.
+If you'd like to know more about testing for coeliac disease, check out our in-depth article.

 If you do have coeliac disease, the main treatment is to go on a gluten-free diet.
 This means cutting out any foods containing wheat, barley or rye.
 This includes bread, pasta, cakes and even beer.